samwright/practNLPTools/README.md

 3. Easy to use.
 4. Platform Supported - Windows, Linux and Mac

->Notes
+>Notes:
   SENNA pipeline has a fixed maximum size of the sentences that it can read.
     By default it is 1024 token/sentence.
 If you have larger sentences, changing the MAX_SENTENCE_SIZE value in SENNA_main.c should be considered and your system specific binary should be rebuilt.
 Otherwise this could introduce